jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 <img src="https://i.imgur.com/amttek1.png" width=600>

-Once the bucket is created we now need to add a custom **Bucket Policy**.
+Once the bucket is created we must now add a custom **Bucket Policy**.
 We will do this by clicking on the Bucket and clicking the **Permissions** tab.

 <img src="https://i.imgur.com/XYnVQeP.png" width=600>

 Now browse down to **Bucket Policy** and click on **Edit**.

-We will add the following JSON however you may need to change the resource name to the Bucket name you defined.
+We will add the following JSON.
+The only thing we will need to customize here is the name of the S3 Bucket name you defined.

 ```